robertdebock/ansible-role-tfe/README.md

 tfe_tls_key: "key.pem"
 tfe_tls_bundle: "bundle.pem"

+# You can set the operational mode to either: "disk", "external" or "active-active".
+tfe_operational_mode: "active-active"

 # Details on the database host.
 This host should already exist, this role
 # does not create a database.
 tfe_database_host: "tfe.RaNdOm.eu-west-1.rds.amazonaws.com"